chihebabid/mc-sog/README.md

 ```
 mpirun -n 2 hybrid-sog arg1 arg 2 arg3 arg4
-arg1: specifies method of creating threads.
+arg1: specifies method of creating threads or/and specifies if modelchecking should be performed on the fly.
 It can be set with one of the following values:
      * p : using pthread library
      * pc : using pthread library and applying canonization on nodes
      * l : using lace framework
      * lc : using lace framework and applying canonization on nodes
+     * otf : perform modelchecking on the fly using laceframework
 arg2: specifies the number of threads/workers to be created
 arg3: specifies the net to build its SOG
 arg4: specifies the LTL formula file